 Thus, for now, we will adopt only the basic outline of the framework, so that LSEs know what to expect for the next cycle of IRP.
-We will then continue stakeholder engagement on this topic and on the relationship to RCPPP and resource adequacy, because at least some stakeholder comments appear to represent some level of misunderstanding about how these frameworks are used and how they can fit together.
+We will then continue stakeholder engagement on the topic of selecting a reliability framework and on the relationship to RCPPP and resource adequacy, because at least some stakeholder comments appear to represent some level of misunderstanding about how these frameworks are used and how they can fit together.